Douglass High School (Atlanta)

 Frederick Douglass High School is a public school located in northwest Atlanta, Georgia, United States, bordering the Collier Heights and Center Hill communities.

 History

 Since 1968, Frederick Douglass High School has served the communities of historic Collier Heights, Peyton Forest, Cascade Heights, Center Hill, and the city of Atlanta.
-Atlanta Public Schools established Douglass High School to relieve overcrowding at nearby Harper, Turner, and West Fulton High Schools.
+Atlanta Public Schools established Douglass High School to relieve overcrowding at nearby Harper, Turner and West Fulton High Schools.
 All three of these (as well as the defunct Archer High School) eventually merged with Douglass.

-About 800 students attended Douglass High School as of 2016, making it one of the smaller high schools in the Atlanta Public School System.

-From 2002 to 2004 the school was renovated to update the main building and add a gymnasium and auditorium.
+From 2002 to 2004 the school was renovated to update the main building and to add a gymnasium and an auditorium.
 These buildings honor former principals Lester W. Butts and Samuel L. Hill.
 In 2009, Frederick Douglass High School was listed in the National Historic Registry as one of the buildings in "The Collier Heights Historic District: Atlanta's Premier African American Suburb".

 Academics

 Douglass High School is made up of several small learning communities: